SusithD/folder-mental-health-platform/README.md

 3. Commit your changes (`git commit -m "Add a feature"`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

 ---

+## **License**

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+---